L DK: Main characters

-Shusei is regarded highly as the school prince, even though he has a habit of rudely turning down the girls' confessions.
-He becomes Aoi's next-door neighbor in the apartments, but after a kitchen fire causes the sprinklers to drench his place, he moves into Aoi's apartment.
-He likes to tease Aoi by acting very casual at home, by visiting her class, by making randomly inappropriate remarks about Aoi's undergarments and by pulling practical jokes.
+Shusei is regarded as the school prince, even though he has a habit of turning down the girls' confessions in a rude manner.
+He becomes Aoi's next-door neighbor in the apartments, but moves to her apartment after a kitchen fire causes the sprinklers to drench his place.
+Shūseilikes to tease Aoi by acting casual at home, by visiting her class, by making randomly inappropriate remarks about Aoi's undergarments and by pulling practical jokes.
 Despite that, he is protective of Aoi.
-His past relationship with Satsuki Mizuno has affected how he behaves towards women, but he warms up to Aoi and eventually reciprocates her love.
+His past relationship with Satsuki Mizuno had affected how he behaves towards women, but he warms up to Aoi and eventually appreciates her love.
 Media articles from Animate.tv and Animeanime.jp describe him as being tsundere.
-In the live-action films, Shūsei is portrayed by Kento Yamazaki, and by Yosuke Sugino in the sequel.
+In the live-action films, Shūsei is portrayed by Kento Yamazaki and Yosuke Sugino in the sequel.